 Do you or any of your customers have old-style paper driving licences?
 Have you wondered what will happen to these paper licences once the paper counterpart to the photocard is abolished on 8 June 2015.

-Around 7 million GB drivers still hold a paper driving licence (that is, any licence issued before the photocard was introduced in 1998) and some of these customers have asked us how they'll be affected when the counterpart is abolished.
+Around 7 million GB drivers still hold a paper driving licence (that is, any licence issued before 31 March 2000) and some of these customers have asked us how they'll be affected when the counterpart is abolished.
 So, we thought we’d explain in more depth the impact on drivers who hold these types of licences.

 Paper driving licences should not be destroyed – they'll still be valid after 8 June.
 It’s never been mandatory for drivers to replace their traditional style paper driving licence with the photocard licence, and this will remain unchanged.